Bedroom to Billboard: How to Make an Affordable At-Home Recording Studio

 Microphone, Pop Filter, & Acoustic Treatment

-The microphone you choose will have the greatest impact on your vocal quality.
-While you can get started with an inexpensive mic, investing in a slightly higher-quality option can make a noticeable difference.
+The microphone you choose will have a great impact on your vocal quality.
+While you can start with an inexpensive mic, investing in a slightly higher-quality option can make a noticeable difference.

-A pop filter is an inexpensive but essential tool that reduces plosives (those harsh “P” and “B” sounds that can ruin an otherwise good take).
+A pop filter is an essential tool that reduces plosives (harsh “P” and “B” sounds that can ruin an otherwise good take).

-For acoustic treatment, you don’t need to build a full studio.
-Hanging clothes in a closet or attaching foam panels to the wall can help, but the most flexible option is an acoustic shield, which controls reflections and improves vocal clarity without major room adjustments.
+For acoustic treatment, placing the mic in between hanging clothes in a closet or attaching foam panels to the wall can help improve vocal quality.
+The most flexible option is an acoustic shield, which controls reflections and improves vocal clarity without major room adjustments.

-Those on a tight budget should consider this bundle on Amazon, which includes a microphone, a stand, a pop filter, and an acoustic shield
+This bundle on Amazon includes a microphone, a stand, a pop filter, and an acoustic shield

 USB Microphone combo